German Kranz Cake

 Step 10

-Grease the first cream top with krantz, so that the cream layer is about 1 cm thick.
+Spread the Kranz cream over the first layer so that the cream layer is about 1 cm thick.

-Cover with the second countertop, don't forget to syrup it.
+Place the second layer on top, remembering to syrup it.

 German Kranz Cake - Step 10